canonical/snapd/docs/rest.md

 `two-factor-failed` | the OTP provided wasn't recognised `login-required` | the requested operation cannot be performed without an authenticated user.
 This is the kind of any other 401 Unauthorized response.
 `invalid-auth-data` | the authentication data provided failed to validate (e.g. a malformed email address).
 The `value` of the error is an object with a key per failed field and a list of the failures on each field.
+`tos-not-accepted` | the user has not accepted the store's terms of service.
+`no-payment-methods` | the user does not have a payment method registered to complete a purchase.

 ### Timestamps